Canadian Traveller Guidelines

-- Know what to do and whom to contact in emergencies.
+- Know what to do and who to contact in emergencies.

 - Purchase trip cancellation insurance.

-- Do not expect to be hosted by Servas through your entire trip.
+- Do not expect to be hosted by Servas for your entire trip.
 Vary your accommodation.

 - Do not send mass emails to many different hosts for the same time period.
 If you get favourable responses from more than one host for the same time, notify immediately those hosts you will not be staying with.

-- If you can’t find a host, the local host coordinator may be able to help.
+- If you can’t find a host, the local coordinator may be able to help.

 - Respect the host list details for each host you contact (e.g., no smoking).